 I don’t think there is a black and white answer to how we interact with animals, but I think that seeing wolves up close can help us care more about fiercely protecting their dwindling wild population.

 For the evening, I made my way to the Fairmont Le Chateau Montebello, which is the largest log cabin in the world.
 It’s on the banks of the Ottawa River and offers many boating and kayaking activities in the summer, and nordic skiing in the winter, as well as a huge indoor pool.
-The hotel was built in the 1930s and very much retains that vibe, with a cozy, cabin style that I adored.
+The hotel was built back in 1930 and very much retains that vibe, with a cozy, cabin style that I adored.
 The food here is amazing as well, and quite inventive!

 The next day we leave Outaouais behind and cross into the Laurentian region.
 This is where I really started to see the beautiful colors in the leaves, as the somewhat higher elevation means brighter colors earlier in the season.